aipsychnerd/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-experience-sharing-permissions.md

 ## Team site permissions and Microsoft 365 Groups

-By default, each SharePoint team site is part of an [Microsoft 365 group](https://support.office.com/article/b565caa1-5c40-40ef-9915-60fdb2d97fa2). a Microsoft 365 group is a single permissions group that is associated with various Microsoft 365 services.
+By default, each SharePoint team site is part of an [Microsoft 365 group](https://support.office.com/article/b565caa1-5c40-40ef-9915-60fdb2d97fa2).
+An Microsoft 365 group is a single permissions group that is associated with various Microsoft 365 services.
 This includes a SharePoint site, an instance of Planner, a mailbox, a shared calendar, and others.

 When you add owners or members to the Microsoft 365 group, they're given access to the SharePoint site along with the other group-connected services.
 Group owners become site owners, and group members become site members.